MariaChowdhury/inSightMedicare/README.md

 test_1
+- tests the calculation of total cost
-- tests the order of the output list
+- tests the order of the output list based on total cost
 - tests the number of prescribers

 test_2